Avoiding ethical pitfalls in IR (online)

 Particpants will be able to:

-- Help develop a toolkit to approach potential issues and assess their implications
+Have a toolkit to help them approach potential issues and assess their implications

 Course tutor: Lorraine Rees